pravton/portfolio-challenge/README.md

 This is a portfolio challenge assignment.

 ## User Story
-Employer wants to view the deployed portfolio of work samples So that the employer can review and ass whther the candidate is good for an open position.
+Employer wants to view the deployed portfolio of work samples So that the employer can review and assess whether the candidate is good for an open position.

 ## Languages
 HTML & CSS